vietnh/messaging-app/README.md

 - All messages (of a room) are fetched without pagination/lazy loading.
 Should have handled that if I have time.
 - Didn't handle edge cases.
 For example, users shutting down the browser instantly, which can cause some unexpected errors.
 - Didn't handle logging, which is very important in a real-world application.
-- Unit tests were not implemented.
-Should have done that if I have time.
+- Unit tests were not implemented due to time constraints.

-Go production checklist:
+Production readiness checklist:
-- Test coverage should be around 70-80% (or more depends on each project).
+- Achieve a test coverage of around 70-80% (or more, depending on the project).
-- Security testing.
-There must be some tools for this, including manual effort for complex cases.
+- Conduct security testing.
+This can be done using automated tools and manual testing for complex cases.
-- Cross browsers and cross devices testing.
+- Perform cross-browser and cross-device testing.
-- Monitoring and logging should be handled.
+- Ensure monitoring and logging are properly set up.
-- Document changes for the production.
+- Document changes for the production environment.

-High concurrent users:
+Handling high concurrent users:
-Honestly, I don't have experience in this part, never joined a social platform development or anything that requires it.
-Some basic things pop in my mind:
+While I don't have direct experience in this area, some basic strategies come to mind:
-- Load balancing to distribute load.
+- Implement load balancing to distribute the load.
-- Caching for reducing load on the database.
+- Use caching to reduce the load on the database.
-- Database indexing for query optimization.
+- Apply database indexing for query optimization.

-Ensure security:
+Ensuring security:
-- Probably apply multi-factor authentication.
+- Consider applying multi-factor authentication.
-- Use HTTPS to secure data between server and client.
+- Use HTTPS to secure data transmission between the server and client.
-- Use a firewall/VPC to hide internal/core services.
+- Use a firewall or VPC to protect internal/core services.
-- Validate user inputs.
+- Validate user inputs to prevent malicious data entry.

-Did not include:
+Not included in this version:
-- API pagination for messages (not enough time).
+- API pagination for messages (due to time constraints).
-- Unit testing (not enough time).
+- Unit testing (due to time constraints).
-- There are bugs somewhere, probably.
-I didn't handle everything.
+- There may be bugs present as not all scenarios have been handled.